SfC Home > Physical Science > Physics > Gravity >

 When you drop an object from some height above the ground, it has an initial velocity of zero.
-Simple equations allow you to calculate the velocity an object falls after a given period of time and the velocity it reaches at a given displacement.
+Simple equations allow you to calculate the velocity a falling object reaches after a given period of time and its velocity at a given displacement.
 The equations assume that air resistance is negligible.

 Examples demonstrate applications of the equations.